AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/landing-pages/free-form-landing-pages/add-a-video-to-a-free-form-landing-page.md

 >
 >**Related Articles**
 >
 >You're done, but you can change the settings of your video share if necessary.
-Start with&nbsp; [customizing the share flow](../../../../product-docs/demand-generation/social/configuring-social-actions/customize-video-share-flow.md) (when and where the share prompt opens).
+Start with  [customizing the share flow](../../../../product-docs/demand-generation/social/configuring-social-actions/customize-video-share-flow.md) (when and where the share prompt opens).